Unhosted wallet verification

 Such verification includes, but is not limited to, the following:

-• Collecting relevant Travel Rule information related to Unhosted Wallets from their customers.
+• Collecting relevant Travel Rule information related to unhosted wallets from their customers.

-• Introducing additional mitigation measures, such as verifying the identity of the Unhosted Wallet owner or performing enhanced due diligence.
+• Introducing additional mitigation measures, such as verifying the identity of the unhosted wallet owner or performing enhanced due diligence.

 • Limiting or restricting transactions with unhosted wallets.